 - Involve the team and personalize tasks.
 In addition to explaining the why you can set your team up for success by ensuring you assign tasks based on their individual strengths.
 Explain how each person’s role is vital to the outcome.
 If possible, allow your employees to take part in the goal setting.

 - Stay connected, and schedule a follow-up.
-When you’re working towards a goal, stay connected with your team, and ensure everyone is on the same page.
+When working towards a goal, stay connected with your team, and ensure everyone is on the same page.
 Encourage employees to update you when challenges arise so you can help problem-solve.

 - Address resistance.
 Some employees will lack the desired buy-in.
 As a leader, it’s important to address resistance head-on.
 If an employee is resistant, schedule a 1-on-1 to learn more and realign your vision.